sunbeam-labs/sunbeam/Readme.md

 - all_qc: quality control on all reads
 - all_decontam: remove all host reads
+- all_mapping: align all reads to all genome sequences
 - all_classify: classify all reads
 - all_assembly: build contigs
 - all_annotate: annotate all contigs